seandstewart/bardly/pending/problems/the-taming-of-the-shrew/uncut.md

 **HORTENSIO**
 Mates, maid! how mean you that? no mates for you,
-Unless you were of gentler, milder mould.
+Unless you were of gentler, milder mold.

 **KATHARINA**
 I'faith, sir, you shall never need to fear: